cguca/DrinkRecipeApp/DrinkRecipeApp/readme.md

 ## Functionality
 The app allows you to search for cocktail recipes, save your favorite recipes, and save a shopping list.

+## Installation and Usage
+Clone the repository and run with simulator.

 ### Pages
 * Home Page
 	- Displays a random cocktail.
 Clicking on the image brings the user to the drink detail page.